 With only one of the existing facilities in the UK set to be operational by 2030, building new nuclear power plants in the UK is more critical than ever

-As Britain moves further away from reliance on fossil fuels, building new nuclear power plants in the UK becomes an increasingly key component in meeting energy demand.
+As Britain moves further away from a reliance on fossil fuels, building new nuclear power plants in the UK is becoming an increasingly key component in meeting energy demand.

-Nuclear energy is critical to keeping the lights on across the country, providing 21% of the country’s electricity mix and acting as a back-up during extreme weather events, such as last year’s so-called beast from the east.
+Nuclear energy is critical to keeping the lights on across the country, providing 21% of the country’s electricity mix and acting as a back-up during extreme weather events, such as 2018’s so-called “beast from the east”.